-- Primary damage-racking moves: jab, forward tilt, up tilt, and down tilt.
+- Neutral options: jab, forward tilt, up tilt, and down tilt.
 Mewtwo’s jab is one of the most useful of its kind, and is notable for its ability to catch opponents off-guard with its above-average reach.
 Each of Mewtwo’s tilts has excellent range, and are all viable neutral options.

-- Utilize Shadow Ball.
+- Situational moves: Shadow Ball.
 When using Shadow Ball, be sure to fully charge it each and every time.
 This will discourage your amiibo from firing uncharged projectiles.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.